 NCache provides security with authentication and authorization built into the product.
 Read more about how NCache provides admin and user level security.

-NCache provides feature to automatically load desired data whenever cache starts.
-Read more about how and what data can be loaded on cache startup.
+NCache provides a feature to automatically load desired data into the cache on cache startup and keep this data fresh.
+Read more about how and what data can be loaded into the cache on its startup and how this data is kept fresh.

 Read a tip about how NCache can register for change notification through SqlCacheDependency and receive notifications from SQL Server when underlying data changes in the database.